PoisotLab/ms_mangal_synthesis/manuscript.md

 bioclimatic combinations on Earth leaves us with some areas lacking suitable analogues.
-These regions are expected to bear the worst of the socio-economical (*e.g.* Indonesia) or ecological (*e.g.* polar regions) consequences of climate change.
+These regions are expected to bear the worst of the socio-economical (*e.g.* Indonesia) or ecological (*e.g.* polar regions) consequences of climate change. @CameSund19 reached a similar conclusion by focusing on food webs, and our analysis suggests that this worrying trend is in fact one that is shared by almost all types of interactions.
 All things considered, our current knowledge about the structure of ecological networks at the global scale leaves us under-prepared to predict their response to a warming world.
-From the limited available evidence, we can assume that ecoservices supported by species interactions will be disrupted [@GianCost17], in part because the mismatch between interacting species will increase [@DamiToug19] alongside the climatic debt accumulated within interactions [@Devivan12].
+From the limited available evidence, we can assume that ecosystem services supported by species interactions will be disrupted [@GianCost17], in part because the mismatch between interacting species will increase [@DamiToug19] alongside the climatic debt accumulated within interactions [@Devivan12].

 ## Active development and data contribution